Directory Listings for SEO in today’s world?

 Here are some benefits, in no particular order, of having your website listed in a directory:

-Directories have been around a long time.
+Directories have been around for a long time.
 They were here before Search Engines themselves!
 And we know that Search Engines pay attention to history.
 Getting listed in a long-standing directory will have more weight than a fly-by-night set up.

 - Getting Indexed in the Search Engines